-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 This past summer, the floodgates on dicamba use opened.
 The new formulations of dicamba were approved for use (although Arkansas only allowed farmers to use BASF's product, not Monsanto's) and farmers rushed to adopt the new technology.
 They planted dicamba-tolerant crops on 26 million acres.

 "The demand for it is overwhelming.
-The need to control these difficult-to-manage weeds is huge," says Scott Partridge, Monsanto's Vice President of Global Strategy.
+The need to control these difficult-to-manage weeds is huge," says Scott Partridge, Monsanto's vice president of global strategy.

 When spraying started, complaints rolled in.
 The new "low volatility" versions of dicamba didn't stay where they belonged.
 They drifted into nearby fields, damaging crops there — mostly soybeans, but also vegetables and orchards.
 There were reports of damage from Mississippi to Minnesota, but the problem was worst in Arkansas, Missouri and Tennessee.